-Van played a critical role in a team that raised $150M in venture capital and developed a startup, Molecular Imprints, into a successful enterprise that was acquired by Canon in 2014 to form Canon Nanotechnologies.
-Her accomplishments included the development of dramatically higher resolution nanopatterning solutions at a lower cost of ownership compared to competitors.
+Dr. Truskett played a critical role in a team that raised venture capital and developed a startup, Molecular Imprints, into a thriving enterprise that Canon acquired in 2014 to form Canon Nanotechnologies.
+Her accomplishments included developing dramatically higher resolution nanopatterning solutions at a lower cost of ownership compared to competitors.
 She was instrumental in the product release of over 10 nanoimprint lithography products and over six cutting-edge inkjet-printing products.
-She has 79 patents (17 U.S. and 62 international) constituting the core technology.
+She has over 50patents (U.S. and international) constituting the core technology.

 She served as Director of Jetting Technology for Canon Nanotechnologies.
 Her groundbreaking developments, scientific contributions and leadership of core technologies in semiconductor equipment manufacturing and inkjet printhead innovation was seminal to the company’s acquisition.
 Currently, Dr. Truskett is the Director of Technology Innovation Development at The University of Texas at Austin in the Office of Technology Commercialization.
 She brings her expertise in innovation and entrepreneurship to foster and enable the commercialization of university-based discoveries and young startup companies to succeed.
 She received her Ph.D. from The Johns Hopkins University and her B.S. from The University of Texas at Austin, both degrees in chemical engineering.